FSX/momoko/docs/index.rst

 An asynchronous Psycopg2_ wrapper for Tornado_.

-Momoko makes use of the asynchronous support in Psycopg2, Tornado's IOLoop and **adisp** to provide asynchronous queries in callback and blocking style.
+Momoko makes use of the asynchronous support in Psycopg2, Tornado's IOLoop to provide asynchronous queries in callback and blocking style.
 Downloads can be found at PyPi_ and the lastest source code at Github_.

 .. _Tornado: http://www.tornadoweb.org/